 Cockatoos aren't as well known as some of the other parrots for their ability to mimic speech, but in general, they do have pretty good speech capabilities.
 There is a lot of variation between individuals as well as likely some species variation.

-Smaller cockatoos should have a cage no smaller than 24"x36"x48" with a bar spacing of 3/4" to 1" while the larger cockatoos need a very large cage: about 24"x48"x48" with a bar spacing of 1" to 1.5."
+Smaller cockatoos should have a cage no smaller than 24-by-36-by-48 inches with a bar spacing of 3/4 inch to 1 inch while the larger cockatoos need a very large cage: about 24-by-48-by-48 inches with a bar spacing of 1 inch to 1.5 inches.
 The larger the cage the better.
 A strong cage (wrought iron, stainless steel) is necessary to withstand the cockatoo's tough beak.
 Horizontal bar wires will allow the cockatoo to exercise by climbing on the sides of the cage.

 Cockatoos love to chew and destroy things, so providing chewable toys is a necessity.
 Softwood toys, tree branches, vegetable tanned leather, rope toys (supervise use), bells and cardboard can all be given.
 Provide both hanging toys and toys that can be picked up in the feet.
 Toys with hanging strands simulate preening and are popular with cockatoos.
-All toys must be safe, and hung safely: see "Picking Safe Bird Toys" for more on safety.
+All bird toys must be safe, and hung safely.

 Cockatoos need a variety of fresh foods along with a good quality avian pellet based diet.
-Pellets can be up to 50% of the diet and fresh foods (vegetables, fruits, grains, etc) you prepare should make up the rest.
+Pellets can be up to 50 percent of the diet and fresh foods (vegetables, fruits, grains, etc) you prepare should make up the rest.
 Seeds and seed mixes should only be used as a limited treat item since they are high in fat.
 Nuts can also be used as a special treat.
-Links to help with feeding a proper diet:

-- Cockatoos and Feather Dust: special feathers (powder down) produce a fine powder used in preening.
+Cockatoos produce feather dust.
+Special feathers (powder down) produce a fine powder used in preening.
 This powder makes a fine dust that settles throughout the homes of cockatoo owners and can cause allergies.